xubylele/base64-converter/README.md

 ## Customization

 You can customize the behavior of the extension through Visual Studio Code's settings.
-For instance, you can change default file paths or file types in the future releases.
+For instance, you can change default file paths or file types in future releases.

 ## Contributing